chmadran/Inception/README.md

 Build the NGINX Image: `docker build -t nginx .`
 Run the NGINX Container: `docker run -d --name nginx -p 443:443 nginx`
 Verify the Container is Running: `docker ps`
-Test NGINX: Open a web browser and visit `https://localhost` or `https://your_ip_address`.
+Test NGINX: Open a web browser and visit `https://IP_OF_YOUR_VM( use ifconfig to find it)`.
 You should see the default NGINX welcome page, indicating that NGINX is running correctly.

 </details>